Searching ...

 To kids, our bookcases and dressers are exciting climbing structures.
 But treating a bookcase like a ladder unknowingly puts them in harm’s way.
 Unsecured furniture can quickly turn an ordinary day into a tragedy.
 Heavy items easily become unstable when climbed on or pulled by a child, potentially causing severe injuries or even fatalities.

 Don’t think your furniture is “too heavy” to pull down and dismiss the possibility it could happen to you.
-Over 11,500 children went to the ER in 2019 due to tip-over-related injuries.
+Over 11,500 children went to the emergency department in 2019 due to tip-over-related injuries.

-Always position tall furniture away from cribs and beds.
-Purchase child-proofing brackets and straps to anchor heavy and tall furniture to the wall.
+Always position tall furniture away from baby cribs and beds.
+Purchase child-proofing brackets and safety straps to anchor tall and heavy furniture to the wall.
 These are simple and cost-effective ways to prevent catastrophic furniture tip-over accidents.

 Making Stairs Safe